 Bill required that the review specifically look at the question of advance requests or advance directives, requests from mature minors and requests where mental illness is the sole underlying condition.
 However, New Democrats have argued from the beginning that the mandate of that statutory review was missing a key element.
 That is why my motion called for a special committee with an expanded mandate to include the question of whether the safeguards in our medical assistance in dying legislation are adequate to protect the most vulnerable among us.

 I am happy to say that I believe all parties now seem to agree that the mandate should be expanded to include this question.
-I am still not sure why the government is so adverse to a special committee, but I think it will find that members of the justice committee would reluctantly agree to the justice committee undertaking this review, as long as it had the expanded mandate.
+I am still not sure why the government is so averse to a special committee, but I think it will find that members of the justice committee would reluctantly agree to the justice committee undertaking this review, as long as it had the expanded mandate.
 Though, of course, I will still worry that time, resources and the agenda of the standing committee may be too limited to do justice to the task.

 Previously I have spoken about the issues of medical assistance in dying on very personal and very practical terms.
 I have spoken about my mother's fears of being trapped in a hospital bed while suffering and no longer knowing her family.
 I have spoken of a friend who chose medical assistance in dying much earlier than she might otherwise have done out of fear of losing her capacity to give final consent because of her growing brain tumour.

 Now, in addition to these personal experiences, as a member of the justice committee I have had the privilege of talking to dozens of Canadians over Zoom, of hearing dozens of witnesses in committee and of reading even more briefs on medical assistance in dying.